OctopusDeploy/blog/blog/2019-08/using-template-files-in-k8s/index.md

 Replacing files in application packages like ZIPs or NUPKGs is straight forward because theses files are standard archives, and can be easily modified after they are downloaded from the artifact repository but before they are deployed to their final target.

 Docker image files aren't quite as easy to work with.
 For a start, there is some magic in the way the layers are built up to ensure that both new and deleted files are respected, meaning unpacking a Docker image file is not as simple as untar-ing the individual layers.
-Second, Kubernetes expects to pull down an image from a repository, which removes Octopus from the pipeline as far as distributing customized artifacts is concerned.
+Second, Kubernetes expects to pull down an image directly from a repository, which removes Octopus from the pipeline as far as distributing customized artifacts is concerned.

-The good news is that we can take some open source tools created by the community for download and unpacking Docker images, and then use the native ability in Kubernetes to mount files into Pods to achieve much the same end result.
+The good news is that we can take advantage of some open source tools created by the community for download and unpacking Docker images, and then use the native ability in Kubernetes to mount individual files into Pods to achieve much the same end result as deploying a modified package.

 ## The Sample Application